Storing JPA Entities

 }

-Splitting a batch store into multiple transactions is more efficient than using one transaction with multiple invocations of the flush and clear methods.
-So using multiple transactions is preferred when applicable.
+Splitting a batch store operation into multiple transactions is more efficient than using one transaction with multiple calls to the flush and clear methods.
+Therefore, using multiple transactions is preferred when possible.